Société du parc Jean-Drapeau

 Despite all the installations and services in the park, Île Sainte-Hélène still has some pleasantly idyllic walks that are relatively uncrowded and unfrequented.
 From the higher points of the island, near the tower, there are some incomparable views of the city skyline.

 To get to the park take the metro’s yellow line to metro Jean-Drapeau on Île Sainte-Hélène, and walk.
-From the station you can also take the 167 bus to Île Notre-Dame and the Casino, but the distances are easily walkable for the able-bodied and the park is well signposted.
+From the station you can also take the 769 La Ronde (roughly June to October when the amusement park is open) or 777 Casino bus (year-round).
 The islands are linked by the Pont de la Concorde and by a foot bridge not far from the metro station.
 You can also drive to the park, taking the well-marked exit from the Jacques-Cartier Bridge in either direction; there are large pay parking lots down by the river.

 View Larger Map